 - First aid appointed person (FAAP).

-There are no set rules on exactly how many trained first-aiders or appointed persons an organisation should have, but the Health and Safety Executive recommends numbers based on the environment and hazard level:
+There are no set rules on exactly how many trained first aiders or appointed persons an organisation should have, but the Health and Safety Executive recommends the following numbers based on the environment and hazard level:

 Low-hazard workplaces such as offices, shops and libraries: